Skip to main content

 End result

-• Design guidelines for accessible multimodal representations of qualitative data structures.
+• Design guidelines for accessible multimodal representations of qualitative data structures, grounded in the RITE findings.

 • Technical approaches for AI-assisted natural language description generation of relational data structures.